- 15 Mar 2018

 Why we’re getting behind earth hour

-ENJO Australia are in a very privileged position to have both Customers and Sales Representatives around the country that choose to use and advocate environmentally responsible products, giving us a platform to share movements like earth hour with people who, like us, want to make a difference.
+ENJO Australia is in a very privileged position to have both Customers and Sales Representatives around the country who choose to use and advocate environmentally responsible products, giving us a platform to share movements like earth hour with people who, like us, want to make a difference.

 With the help of our Sale Representatives alone, we hope to ‘Demo to make a difference’ and share the message of earth hour with 16,250 Australians in just one hour, and we’d love for our Customers to get involved too and help boost this figure.

 How can you get involved in earth hour?

 The great news is, you’re already involved.
 Reading about earth hour and how to make a difference is a great first step.

 If you want to keep things simple – turn the lights out for an hour on the 24 March between 8.30-9.30pm.
 Remember to sign-up on the website and be counted for taking part!

 If you want to make things a bit more fun, share the earth hour message with friends.
 Host a candlelit dinner party, head outdoors to stargaze, or organise a night in with board games.